 Another situation that may occur is seeking to convert your Chapter 13 bankruptcy to a Chapter 7 bankruptcy.
 You may want to switch chapters for the following reasons

+There are not many restrictions to converting bankruptcy chapters beyond qualifying for Chapter 7 bankruptcy relief.
 For more information and assistance with any aspect of Chapter 13 bankruptcy, call us today at The Nesbitt Law Firm!